 The agreement is designed to assist you and your mentor in establishing expectations for your relationship and provoke discussion in areas critical for your development.

-Additionally, a number of courses and seminars are available to Mayo Clinic staff and students to build interpersonal, professional and mentoring skills.
-Visit the Human Resources Office of Leadership and Organization Development intranet page (must be logged in to the Mayo network) for more information.
+- A number of courses and seminars are available to Mayo Clinic staff and students to build interpersonal, professional and mentoring skills.